Siddpawar9222/techeazy-backend-assessment/readme.md

 2. **Subject API**:

    - Execute the `createSubjects` endpoint to create new subjects.
+   - Execute the `getAllSubjects` endpoint to create get all subjects.

 3. **Student API**:
    - Execute the `createStudent` endpoint to create a new student.